intel/intel-device-plugins-for-kubernetes/README.md

 Containers requesting SGX EPC resources in the cluster use `sgx.intel.com/epc` resource which is of type [memory](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-memory).

 ### DSA device plugin

 The [DSA device plugin](cmd/dsa_plugin/README.md) supports acceleration using the Intel Data Streaming accelerator(DSA).

 ## Device Plugins Operator

-Currently the operator has limited support for the QAT, GPU, FPGA and SGX device plugins: it validates container image references and extends reported statuses.
+Currently the operator has support for the QAT, GPU, FPGA and SGX device plugins: it validates container image references and extends reported statuses.

 To run an operator instance in the container run